How to Find Erasmus Partner: 9 Key Tips for You

 Each project information is organized around 3 tabs: “Project Details”, “Partners” and “Results”.
-In the first two tabs we can find the contact details of the coordinator and the partners.
+In the first two tabs, we can find the contact details of the coordinator and the partners.

 Different needs require different tools

 - Schools can find project partners through the “Strategic Partnership search” section of the School Education Gateway.
-Additionally, they can register with eTwinning to communicate, collaborate and develop projects with other schools interest in similar fields.
+Additionally, they can register with eTwinning to communicate, collaborate and develop projects with other schools interested in similar fields.